Let’s be honest: after a week of web conferencing at work, how excited are you really about hopping on a social video call Friday afternoon?

 Virtual meeting fatigue is backed by science.
-A Microsoft study found that “brainwave patterns associated with stress and overwork were <t-green>much higher<t-green> when collaborating remotely than in-person.”
+A Microsoft study found that “brainwave patterns associated with stress and overwork were much higher when collaborating remotely than in-person.”

 Put simply, remote collaboration is harder than in-person collaboration.
 These stress patterns were also higher when participating in video meetings compared to writing emails, and high levels of fatigue began setting in about 30-40 minutes into a virtual meeting.

 Despite the challenges of virtual meetings, they remain a popular solution, especially for remote teams.
 The advantages of virtual meetings include:

 Fortunately, many of these challenges can be overcome with thoughtful planning and flexible virtual meeting guidelines.

 There are a few things you can do to address and reduce virtual meeting fatigue.

 Perhaps most importantly, the final thing you can do to reduce virtual meeting fatigue is to spend less time looking at your screen.
 Whether this means switching to audio calls and chats when possible or scheduling virtual-meeting-free hours and days into your calendar, do what you can to turn down unnecessary video calls.

 Additionally, take time every day to get up from your desk and walk around as you would in an on-premise workplace.
 Virtual meeting fatigue isn’t just about screen time—being sedentary for long stretches plays a role, as well.
 Try to work exercise into your day and take breaks to stretch, snack, and tend to personal needs.